compcommlab/oembeddings/README.md

 - Install `requirements.txt`
 - Drop raw feather files for training data into `raw_data`
+    - we provide a sample dataset of wikipedia articles for demonstration purposes (`raw_data/wikipedia.sample`, stored in IPC feather format)
 - Drop evaluation data files in `evaluation_data/classification`
 - Copy `.env.template` to `.env`
 - Set your SQL Connect string in the `.env`
     - For testing, just use the default which is a sqlite database with the filename `database.db`
+    - We recommend using PostgreSQL, because it can easily handle concurrent connections
 - Install latest version of [fasttext](https://github.com/facebookresearch/fastText/) (see their documetnation)
 - *Important*: Set the path to the `fasttext` binary in your `.env` file
 - *Optional*: Install spaCy for sentence splitting.
 Download spacy model: `python -m spacy download de_core_news_lg`